waldrain/waldrain.github.io/moniwonig.md

 ### <a name="todo-today"></a>todo today

+- insulate cornelius window reveals &ndash; herr juergen zarniko von goetz moriz, tel 0173 3196490, empfiehlt: kein daemmputz; styropor ist im altbau kontraproduktiv;
+  innen: kalkputz knauf rotkalk fein, dann abfilzen und knauf rotkalk farbe drauf;
+  kalk ist natuerlich antischimmel;
+  aussen kalk-zementputz;
+  for the outside i also bought weber.therm 505 HDP Hochleistungsdämmputz
 - add a tap to the thick yellow water hose
 - dispose of broken glass
 - clear up around new cupboard in shed and start using it
 - prepare temporary electricity supply for waldrain koehlern
 - cut and stack wood
-- better insulation for cornelius window frames &ndash; herr juergen zarniko von goetz moriz, tel 0173 3196490, empfiehlt: kein daemmputz; styropor ist im altbau kontraproduktiv;
-  innen: kalkputz knauf rotkalk fein, dann abfilzen und knauf rotkalk farbe drauf;
-  kalk ist natuerlich antischimmel;
-  aussen kalk-zementputz;
-  for the outside i also bought weber.therm 505 HDP Hochleistungsdämmputz
+- clear out upper flat for joerg to move in

 ### <a name="todo-next"></a>todo next